15 Ideas: What’s the Best Paneer Substitute?

 The best paneer substitutes in a ratio of 1:1 are queso panela, queso blanco, and firm or extra-firm tofu (for a vegan option).
 Ricotta cheese works very well as a substitute for paneer in some Indian desserts, such as Ricotta Cheese Kalakand.

-If you have whole milk and lemon juice or vinegar, making your own paneer is very easy.
+If you have whole milk and lemon juice or vinegar, making your own paneer is very easy (as outlined above).

 Above I have made Matar Paneer (right picture) and Matar Panela (left picture) using panela cheese.